catamphetamine/libphonenumber-js/README.md

 One part of me was curious about how all this phone matching machinery worked, and another part of me was curious if there's a way to reduce those 220 KiloBytes to something more reasonable while also getting rid of the `closure` library and rewrite it all in pure javascript.
 So, that was my little hackathon for a couple of weeks, and seems that it succeeded.
 The resulting library does everything a modern web application needs while maintaining a much slimmer size of about 70 KiloBytes.

+## Differences from Google's `libphonenumber`

+  * Doesn't parse alphabetic phone numbers like `1-800-GOT-MILK` as we don't use telephone sets in the XXIst century that much (and we have phonebooks in your mobile phones)
+  * Doesn't handle carrier codes: they're only used in Colombia and Brazil, and only when dialing within those countries from a mobile phone to a fixed line number (the locals surely already know those carrier codes by themselves)
+  * Doesn't use `possibleDigits` data to speed up phone number pre-validation (it just skips to the regular expression check itself)
+  * Assumes all phone numbers being `format`ted are internationally diallable, because that's the only type of phone numbers users are supposed to be inputting on websites (no one inputs short codes, emergency telephone numbers like `911`, etc.)
+  * Doesn't parse phone numbers with extensions (again, this is not the type of phone numbers users should input on websites — they're supposed to input their personal mobile phone numbers, or home stationary phone numbers if they're living in an area where celltowers don't have a good signal, not their business/enterprise stationary phone numbers)
+  * Doesn't distinguish between fixed line, mobile, pager, voicemail, toll free and other XXth century bullsh*t
+  * Doesn't format phone numbers for "out of country dialing", e.g. `011 ...` in the US (again, just use the `+...` notaion accepted worldwide for mobile phones)

 ## Installation

 ```